kiboschool/course-data-structures-and-algorithms/src/lessons/week-01/adts.md

 Unlike Python, some other programming languages have constructs that specifically represent ADTs.
 For example, Java has language features such as *interfaces* and abstract classes, which allow you to define the expected behavior of an ADT (its method signatures), without specifying how it is implemented.
 Other classes will then implement those interfaces by defining the methods.
 The key is that if a class promises to implement an ADT but does not define one or more of the methods of the ADT, it will not *compile* (i.e., it will not be able to be executed).

 Python doesn't work this way.
-Python checks whether a method can be found and called at runtime, so the "promises" that other languages have to implement certain methods don't make sense in Python.
+Python checks whether a method can be found and called at runtime -- while the program is executing.
+Therefore, there is no way to "promise" ahead of time that a class implements a certain method, and interfaces are not necessary.

 If you're interested in reading about ways Python can have something like an ADT, check out this [optional reading](https://realpython.com/python-interface).
 However, we won't be using any of these techniques in this course.